Lisbon: Wandering

 Dinner

-For my dinner starter I had “foie gras grapes.”
+For my dinner starter, I had “foie gras grapes.”
 These were oblong balls of foie gras pâté encased in purple jelly.
 This made them look like grapes.
 They were delicious.

 Flowering trees in Lisbon.